nkh/ftl/config/ftl/man/ftl.md

         «gfr»              Ripgreg with preview

+        «gz»               Experimental fzf search with preview in a ftl pane

         Opening search results in tabs:
                 If you use one of the above you can pick multiple entries.
                 Entries can be opened in a new tab with 'ctrl+t'.

+        not_assigned       Merge selection from all panes, see option auto_select

 ## Selection